implicitly-awesome/exop_data/README.md

 ### `required` check

-When it comes to data generating, by default, ExopData behaves like this: if a parameter wasn't explicitly marked with a check `required: true` ExopData generates that parameter occasionally (sometimes there is such parameter in generated data, sometimes not).
+By default a parameter and it's value will always be presented in the resulting map.
+If a parameter explicitly marked with the check `required: false` ExopData generates that parameter occasionally (sometimes there is such parameter in generated data, sometimes not).
-The parameter and it's value will always be presented in the resulting map only if it was explicitly marked as required.

 It allows us to generate fair data with all possible corner-cases for provided contract.

 ### `allow_nil` option